flutter_p2p_connection

 : EmitsString

-messages received from other peers in the group.streamSentFilesInfo()
+messages received from other peers.streamSentFilesInfo()

 : EmitsList<HostedFileInfo>